 2. Targeted approaches

 Evidence consistently demonstrates the positive impact targeted academic support can have.
-We use a variety of support mechanisms be they one-to-one or small group interventions as a key component to sit alongside direct teacher input.
+We use a variety of support mechanisms including one-to-one or small group interventions as a key component to sit alongside direct teacher input.

 3. Wider strategies